 Z Nation is set in a world that has been devastated by a zombie virus dubbed ZN1.
 Those who didn’t become zombies are trying to survive the zombie apocalypse the best they can.
-And, although the situation for the survivors is pretty dire, all hope isn’t lost.
-Because there is a man, an ex-prison inmate named Alvin Murphy whose blood might hold the key to a zombie virus vaccine.
+And, although the situation for the survivors is pretty dire, all hope isn’t lost because there is a man, an ex-prison inmate named Alvin Murphy, whose blood might hold the key to a zombie virus vaccine.

 When I say that this show doesn’t take itself too seriously… I am not saying that it still isn’t scary at times.
 Don’t get me wrong, Z Nation has zombies, scary ones.
 Yet the show also has a lot of comedy in it, making it the perfect mix of horror, action, and comedy.